leekh3/leekh3.github.io/_pages/cv.md

 {% include base_path %}

+More details can be found [Here](https://www.linkedin.com/in/kyunghun-lee-662b4265/).

 Education
 ======
+* Ph.D in Electrical and Computer Engineering, University of Maryland, College Park, 2018
+* M.S. in Electrical and Computer Engineering, University of Maryland, College Park, 2017
+* B.S. in Electrical Engineering, State University of New York at Stony Brook, 2013
 * B.S. in Electrical Engineering, Ajou University, 2013
-* B.S. in Electrical Engineering, State University of New York at Stony Brook, 2013
-* M.S. in Electrical and Computer Engineering, University of Maryland, College Park, 2017
-* Ph.D in Electrical and Computer Engineering, University of Maryland, College Park, 2018

 Work experience
 ======